d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Improvements around editing Prolog ──────────────────────────────────

-  Inherit user customizations from `prolog-mode'
-        Sweep should inherit user customizations from the standard `prolog.el' built into Emacs to accommodate users updating their configs to work with Sweep.
-Ideally, `sweeprolog-mode' should be derived from `prolog-mode' instead of the generic `prog-mode' to inherit user-set hooks and modifications, but careful consideration is required to make sure `sweeprolog-mode' overrides all conflicting `prolog-mode' features.

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying to complete starts with a module-qualification `foo:ba<|>' and